|

 detective currently investigating the suicides.
 Working together, they help recreate the levitation trick to determine who

-again, the magician is stabbed in the shoulder by a knife.
-Chan then employs Cairo's mind reading ability to help identify
+the trick again, the magician is stabbed in the shoulder by a knife.
+Chan then employs Cairo's mind reading ability

 NOTES: According to Hollywood Reporter